 VII.
-HEARING TO DETERMINE RESPONSIBILITY
+HEARING TO DETERMINE POLICY VIOLATIONS (STAGE FOUR)

 A. Factfinding Hearing.
-If either party contests, or is presumed to contest, the investigator's preliminary determinations, there will be a factfinding hearing before a single hearing officer to determine whether a violation of the SVSH Policy (and any non-SVSH policy violations charged in conjunction with them) occurred.
+If either party contests, or is presumed to contest, the investigator's preliminary determinations, there will be a factfinding hearing before a single hearing officer.
+The hearing is to determine whether a violation of the SVSH Policy (and any non-SVSH Policy violations charged in conjunction with them) occurred.
 The University's role in the hearing is neutral.
-The University will consider the relevant evidence available, including relevant evidence presented by the parties, in order to make factual findings as to whether a policy violation occurred.
+The University will consider the relevant evidence available, including relevant evidence presented by the parties, in order to make factual findings and determine whether a policy violation occurred.